cpske/ISP/type-hints/introduction.md

 ## Motivations for using type hints

 - Improve **readability** for humans and computers
-  * Better code completion and refactoring in IDEs
+  * Better **code completion** and **refactoring** in IDEs
-- Acts as live **documentation**
+- Acts as live documentation
   * Solves the problem of docstrings not being maintained
   * Docstrings don't allow complex types
 - Reduce errors
+  * **Static analysis** detects more errors when type hints are present
+  * IDE can better detect errors as you type
   * Helps a lot in large projects

-While Python is known for _dynamic_ or "duck" typing (and some people will argue against any form of enforced type checking), many (including the retired BDFL Guido van Rossum) agree that _static type checking_ is still welcome in the form of "gradual type hinting".
+While Python is known and loved for _dynamic_ or "duck" typing, many (including the Python creator Guido van Rossum) agree that _static type checking_ is welcome in the form of "gradual type hinting".

 ## Ways to type hint

 ### Function annotations (PEP 3107)

-Function annotations were introduced in [**PEP 3107**](https://www.python.org/dev/peps/pep-3107/) and is available from Python 3.0 onwards.
+Function annotations were introduced in [**PEP 3107**](https://www.python.org/dev/peps/pep-3107/) and are available from Python 3.0.
-The PEP allows for this syntax

 ```python
 def foo(a: expression, b: expression = default_value):